 - Use: With its 140-character format, Twitter is an immediate way to chat with and hear from those with similar interests.
 It's also a great way to "tweet" news and other announcements in addition to mainstream media sources.

 - Description: LinkedIn exists to help make better use of an individual's or organization's professional network and help the people they trust in return.
 LinkedIn's mission is to connect the world's professionals to make them more productive and successful.
 This media offers faster access to insight and resources they can trust.

 - Use: LinkedIn is an ideal alumni connection tool; it's also home to myriad discussion groups offering affinity for collaboration and connection.
 Start your own groups to create tailored networks of interest.

 - Description: YouTube is the world's most popular online video community, allowing millions of people to discover, watch and share originally-created videos.
 It provides a forum for people to connect, inform and inspire others across the globe and acts as a distribution platform for original content creators and advertisers large and small.

 - Use: YouTube can be instrumental in sharing your unit's research and other successes, capturing events and activities, and offering video contests.

 - Description: Instagram is a mobile-based tool for sharing photos and videos.
 Users can apply digital filters to their photos and videos before sharing them with a variety of social networking services—such as Facebook, Twitter and Tumblr—in addition to Instagram itself.

 - Use: Instagram is best for sharing compelling, authentic images.
 Since the service is mobile-based, it’s a great way to capture “in-the-moment” images.
-With the majority of users (90 percent) under the age of 35, Instagram is particularly useful for engaging with prospective and current students, as well as young alumni.
+With 59% of 18-29 year olds using Instagram, it is particularly useful for engaging with prospective and current students, as well as young alumni.

 Google+ - www.plus.google.com